 - (g) Patient Care or Research.
-Persons appointed to fulltime positions for the primary purpose of patient care and other service activities or to full-time or part-time positions for the primary purpose of research activities shall be given one of the following titles, even though the individuals may be assigned teaching responsibilities: - (1) Professor of (title of specialty) (2) Associate Professor of (title of specialty) (3) Assistant Professor of (title of specialty) (4) Instructor in (title of specialty) - (h) Visiting Professor, Visiting Associate Professor, and Visiting Assistant Professor.
+Persons appointed to fulltime positions for the primary purpose of patient care and other service activities or to full-time or part-time positions for the primary purpose of research activities shall be given one of the following titles, even though the individuals may be assigned teaching responsibilities: - (1) Professor of (title of specialty)

+(2) Associate Professor of (title of specialty) (3) Assistant Professor of (title of specialty) (4) Instructor in (title of specialty) - (h) Visiting Professor, Visiting Associate Professor, and Visiting Assistant Professor.
 These titles are used only for temporary appointments of persons either visiting from other institutions where they hold similar ranks or who are brought to the institution on a trial basis.
 Such appointments are limited to two years. - (i) Adjunct Professor, Adjunct Associate Professor, and Adjunct Assistant Professor.
 One of these titles may be used when a qualified person from business, industry, government, private practice, or another institution of higher education may be teaching a course or participating in the teaching of a course at one of the institutions.
 For the health institutions, this prefix should be used only for those persons not involved in patient care who otherwise satisfy the above criteria.
 Appointments to the faculty with an adjunct title may be with or without pay and shall be for a stated period of time not to exceed one academic year.
 Such appointments shall terminate upon expiration of the stated period of appointment without notification of nonrenewal.
-If an institution determines that it is to the benefit of the institution, it may offer reappointment to an adjunct faculty member in accordance with the Texas Education Code Section 51.943.

 - (j) Clinical Professor, Clinical Associate Professor, Clinical Assistant Professor, and Clinical Instructor.
 These titles may be used by the institutions of the U. T. System to designate regular part-time or fulltime service on the faculty while involved in a professional clinical experience program.
 Appointments to the faculty with a clinical title may be with or without pay and shall be for a period of time not to exceed three academic years.
-Such appointments shall terminate upon expiration of the stated period of appointment without notification of nonrenewal.
-If an institution determines that it is to the benefit of the institution, it may offer reappointment to a clinical faculty member in accordance with the Texas Education Code Section 51.943. - (k) Adjoint Professor, Adjoint Associate Professor, and Adjoint Assistant Professor.
+Such appointments shall terminate upon expiration of the stated period of appointment without notification of nonrenewal. - (k) Adjoint Professor, Adjoint Associate Professor, and Adjoint Assistant Professor.
 These titles may be used by the institutions of the U. T. System to designate faculty who serve the institution in cooperative or joint programs pursuant to a memorandum of understanding, cooperative research and development agreement, or similar partnership instrument.
 Persons holding these titles will be employees of and compensated by the partnership organization.
 They will not be deemed employees of the institution.
 They will, however, have the same obligations, responsibilities, and authority as regular faculty employed directly by the institution when performing faculty functions pursuant to the agreement.
 Appointments will usually be part-time for the purpose of supervising theses and dissertations or for the teaching of highly specialized courses.
 The term of the appointment shall be specified in the agreement with the partner organization. - (I) Professor of Practice, Associate Professor of Practice, and Assistant Professor of Practice.
-These titles may be used by the institutions of the U. T. System to designate regular part-time or full-time service for faculty involved in a professional experience program.
+These titles may be used by the institutions of the U. T. System to designate regular part-time or full-time service for faculty qualified to teach by virtue of professional experience in lieu of typical academic credentials.
 Appointments to the faculty with a Professor of Practice title may be with or without pay and shall be for a period of time not to exceed three academic years.
 Such appointments shall terminate upon expiration of the stated period of appointment without notification of nonrenewal.
-If an institution determines that it is to the benefit of the institution, it may offer reappointment to a faculty member in accordance with Texas Education Code Section 51.943.